 President Obama in Minneapolis also talked about Senate hearings to address gun violence, where former Congresswoman Gabby Giffords and her husband were the first to testify.
 Obama complained, “if we still had a 10-round limit on magazines, for example, the gunman who shot Gabby may never have been able to inflict 33 gunshot wounds in 15 seconds.
 Fifteen seconds, 33 rounds fired.
 Some of the six people who lost their lives that day in Tucson might still be with us.”

 But if someone in that parking lot crowd where Giffords was shot by another crazed gunman had a concealed carry permit, and was armed, some of the six people who lost their lives that day would have been far more likely to still be with us.
 For the gunman could have been shot in self-defense far more quickly than waiting for him to run out of more limited magazine reloads, or more guns to pull out, or counting on him to follow the law on gun magazine limits.
-Murder was already illegal that day, to no effect.
+Murder was already illegal that day, to n

 Obama referenced in Minneapolis an ongoing “epidemic of gun violence.”
 But that is another Obama delusion.
 Gun violence is in long-term decline, with the homicide rate cut in half since the early 1990s.
 That is due to the explosion of conceal and carry permits, increased prison terms for violent offenders, and the aging of the population, as the more mature commit far fewer crimes than the young.
 Moreover, mass shootings as in Newtown, having peaked in 1929, are in even longer term decline.